-Characteristics of a resilient community Indicators that may line up with the community's description of local risks and its own resilience Can meet other • The percentage of households that value both girls' and boys' education highly. household needs (education, electricity, gas, phone) The percentage of households whose members attend or have completed primary school.
-340, pronon, • The community has access to energy from several reliable sources, which are portable, are not damaged, and remain free from contamination during disasters. • The number and proportion of school-age children attending school. • The number of functional schools/learning spaces. • The number of teachers, and facilitators, volunteers or peer educators.
-The number of children receiving an education in schools considered safe for boys and girls of different ages. • The percentage of schools/learning spaces that meet minimum safe construction standards.
-The percentage of schools/learning spaces accessible to children who have physical or learning disabilities.
-The percentage of schools/learning spaces with active recreational and sports education programmes for boys and girls. • The average cost of shelter-related energy/fuel. • The number and percentage of affected households able to cover their energy needs. • The number of persons/households/communities who have received training in energy/fuel use. • The number of households with access to basic community infrastructure not covered by other sectors or clusters: police stations, town halls, administrative buildings, schools (if not in education), playgrounds, parks, etc.
+- The percentage of households that value both girls' and boys' education highly. - The percentage of households whose members attend or have completed primary school. - The community has access to energy from several reliable sources, which are portable, are not damaged, and remain free from contamination during disasters. - The number and proportion of school-age children attending school. - The number of functional schools/learning spaces. - The number of teachers, and facilitators, volunteers or peer educators. - The number of children receiving an education in schools considered safe for boys and girls of different ages. - The percentage of schools/learning spaces that meet minimum safe construction standards. - The percentage of schools/learning spaces accessible to children who have physical or learning disabilities. - The percentage of schools/learning spaces with active recreational and sports education programmes for boys and girls. - The average cost of shelter-related energy/fuel. - The number and percentage of affected households able to cover their energy needs. - The number of persons/households/communities who have received training in energy/fuel use. - The number of households with access to basic community infrastructure not covered by other sectors or clusters: police stations, town halls, administrative buildings, schools (if not in education), playgrounds, parks, etc.